If your child isn’t the waterfalls and petting zoo type, we have some ideas for you.

 Not every kid likes trips to waterfalls and petting zoos.

-Some kids — especially older ones — enjoy an element of creepy to their activities.
-So, for the older kid during school vacations, here are some creepy and/or unusual things that older kids will enjoy.
+Some kids — especially older ones — enjoy an element of ‘creepy’ to their activities.
+So, for the older kid during school vacations, here are some creepy and/or unusual things they’ll enjoy.

 Tank Town USA

 Tank Town isn’t free.
-You pay about $100 and more to do amazing things like drive a tank or an excavator – you can even crush a car for the right price.
+You pay about $100+ to do amazing things like drive a tank or an excavator – you can even crush a car for the right price.
 You must be at least 15 years old and have a learner’s permit, but it is certainly not something you or your kids will forget.
-You get a quickie course and then you’re good to go.
+You get a quick course and then you’re good to go.
 Passengers must be at least 7 years old, so this isn’t one for the toddler crowd.

 New Manchester Manufacturing Co.

 This abandoned mill in Sweetwater Creek State Park is being reclaimed by kudzu, but it’s a great place for an easy hike.
 The textile mill was bombed during the Civil War, and you can schedule a guided tour or make your own.
 There are rumors of ghosts haunting the mill, so that adds a little element of the unusual to your visit.
 Make sure to bring a camera because the photo ops are amazing.

 Location: Lithia Springs - 1750 Mt Vernon Rd, Lithia Springs, GA 30122; Website: gastateparks.org; Contact: 770-732-5871

 Doll’s Head Trail